carlosb1/disney-challenge/README.md

 - Both models are using Stable Diffusion XL
 - The API is from `stability.AI` that it consumes credits (I charged 10 euros)...
 Please take care about this.
 I harcoded the value in the `settings` file for easier the testing.
 Also it can be passed as another with the compose file.
+- To apply the local model `mo-di-diffusion` the computer must be enough powerful for no creating resource conflicts among gunicorn nginx and celery.
+It exists different alternatives for this, running all the parts without gunicorn and nginx or execute some related tests for this model.